-At Habitual, we think a lot about the complex mix of factors that impacts the ability to lose weight and keep it off.
-While people often talk about weight loss by focusing on things like calories, diet strategies, and exercise, we’re just as interested in the other lifestyle components—including sleep—which are traditionally left out of the conversation.
+While people often talk about weight loss by focusing on things like calories, dietary strategies, and exercise, we’re just as interested in the other lifestyle components—including sleeping habits—which are traditionally left out of the conversation.

 To help explain why sleep is so important, this article will cover the physiology and psychology that link sleep to weight, as well as providing some tips on healthy sleeping habits.